galacean/galacean.github.io/docs/physics-manager.md

 maxSumTimeStep: number = 1 / 3;
 ````

-Every rendered frame, the physics engine is updated with a fixed time step `fixedTimeStep`, If it is less than a fixed
+Every rendered frame, the physics engine updates `fixedTimeStep` with a fixed time step.

+If the time interval is greater than `fixedTimeStep`, the maximum time step size for a single-step simulation is determined by `maxSumTimeStep`.
+At this point, if you follow the default parameters listed above, frame tracking may occur.
+At this time, you can reduce the number of updates of physics simulation per frame by adjusting `maxSumTimeStep`.

-time step, it will be delayed to the next frame for processing.
-Therefore, each rendering frame, the physical scene may
-be updated multiple times, so for the physical component update, it needs to be placed in a specific update
+If there is less than one `fixedTimeStep`, it will be postponed to the next frame and processed.
+Therefore, in each rendering frame, the physical scene may be updated multiple times, or only once, so for the update of the physical component, it needs to be placed in a specific update function, `Script`
-function, `Script` provides this interface:
+This interface is provided:

 ```ts
 export class Script extends Component {